ArduPilot/ardupilot/.github/ISSUE_TEMPLATE.md

 _Please describe the problem, or desired feature_

 #### Version
-_What version was the issue enountered with_
+_What version was the issue encountered with_

 #### Platform
 - [ ] All